Defining Sales Tax, Sellers Use Tax, and Consumer Use Tax

 • Purchases made on the Internet from vendors who are not required to be registered and sales tax is not charged.

-ABC Manufacturing Co. purchases office furniture for use by the accounting department.
-The furniture is purchased from XYZ Wholesale Co., vendor that is located out-of-state, which sells via the Internet.
+ABC Manufacturing Co. purchases office furniture for their accounting department.
+The furniture is purchased from XYZ Wholesale Co., an out-of-state vendor, and sells via the Internet.
 After the order is placed and invoiced, XYZ Wholesale Co. delivers them via common carrier.
 XYZ Wholesale Co. does not include any sales tax on the invoice.
-The office furniture would have been charged sales tax if they had been purchased from an in-state vendor.
-Therefore, ABC Manufacturing Co. must self-assess and remit the consumer use tax that is due on the purchase to the state Department of Revenue.
+The office furniture would have been charged sales tax if purchased from an in-state vendor.

 If you are interested in learning more about Consumer Use Tax solutions for your business or what Vertex has to offer, reach out to our team today.